chandlerzuo/alphageometry/README.md

+# This brnach is for
+This branch verbalizes randomly generate premise (problem txt) that can be used to create an alpha geometry problem.
+The generated problem txt is then used to generate a graph that is feed to the DDAR solver to generate some search branches.
+Finally some of the explored nodes are set as goal to generate a problem txt that has a goal.
+Sometimes goalless problem txts are also generated.
+These formal problems (premises) are then verbalized like narutal language text, which will be used to train a translation model.

 # From premise to problem generating text
 The primise printed is often in a simplefied domain as compared tot he problem text Moreover we do not know how to build graph given a premise text.